rsnk96/Ubuntu-Setup-Scripts/README.md

 <br><br>

 ## Major Alterations
 * Default python will be changed to Anaconda, with the latest Python 3, and a conda environment called py27 running Python2.7 will be your alternate Python2 environment.
-Another Conda environment called py36 with Python 3.6 will also be set up
+Anaconda Python will be installed in `/opt/anaconda3/` so that it is accessible by multiple users
 * Default shell is changed to Zim, a zsh plugin, instead of bash.
 Why zsh?
 Because it simply has a much better autocomplete.
 And why zim?
 Because it's much faster than Oh My Zsh and Prezto

 ## Aliases that are added